 Fellows are scheduled for an average of 15 hours a week of direct billable patient care during clinical modules.

 Fellows don't have to pay out of pocket for any didactic courses they attend at Johns Hopkins.
 In addition, you will get a stipend to cover some of the cost for CEU courses, local or national conferences, the amount of which will fluctuate based upon annual budget.

 Each clinical area maintains its own library of references for evidence-based practice and clinical protocols, patient education handouts and service-based learning packets.
 The Department of Psychiatry and Behavioral Sciences also maintains a library of psychiatry journals and books, which are available to staff as needed.
 In addition, at least one clinical specialist is assigned to each area of the Department of Physical Medicine and Rehabilitation for mentoring and consultation related to clinical practice.
-This person maintains at least 3-5 years of clinical experience and has demonstrated involvement and knowledge in research, quality improvement, clinical programming and evidence-based practice.
+This person maintains over 10 years of clinical experience and has demonstrated involvement and knowledge in research, quality improvement, clinical programming and evidence-based practice.

 The Department of Physical Medicine and Rehabilitation provides full access to all treatment areas, all assessment tools and treatment modalities/equipment therein for fellowship use.
 The psychiatric occupational therapy staff maintains a clinic space on the second floor of the Meyer Building, which includes an activities of daily living (ADL) area, an ADL bathroom, a kitchen, an outdoor patio and space for individual and group treatments.
 The psychiatric units are also utilized for therapy services and each has a day room, activity room, some treatment space, full kitchen and tub/shower rooms.